Another year is upon us. And as a filmmaker, a few things happened over the last 365 days.

 But as you know, making a movie requires many steps.
 So to plan your next movie as well as some of the other big whoppers you wish to accomplish, I suggest breaking your goals into smaller and smaller chunks…

-Break your small goals into something you can add to your list of daily tasks.
+After that, break your small goals into something you can add to your list of daily tasks.
 Remember, big filmmaking goals always consist of smaller tasks.

 And in case you’re looking for some New Year Filmmaking Ideas, here are some actions you can take today.